jtfoster2/Outdora/docs/ProductVision.md

   - Confirmation email is send to the user with link to download personal data  after successful deletion
   - User should be prompted with password field to confirm the deletion of their profile and data

-- As a registered user , I want to be able to flag or report inappropriate photos content so that I can maintain a safe and positive plateform .
+- As a registered user , I want to be able to flag or report inappropriate photos content so that I can maintain a safe and positive platform .
   #### Acceptance criteria
   - User should be able to flag/report a photo from another user's profile
   - should Have report button visible on every displayed profile photos
-  - user should have a predefinde reasons for reporting photo
+  - user should have a predefined reasons for reporting photo